jagdeepsb/autograd/README.md

 ## Contributing

 Feel free to contribute by making a pull request to the repo!
-You will need to install the following pip packages: `mypy`, `pytest`, `pytest-pylint`, `docformatter`, `yapf` and make sure you contributions pass the following styling guidelines:
+You will need to install the following pip packages: `mypy`, `pytest`, `pytest-pylint`, `docformatter`, `yapf` and make sure your contributions pass the following styling guidelines:

 ```shell
 mypy . --config-file mypy.ini